sage-code/maj/basic.md

 Asking about location can be explicit using que:

-* de ke loka ti andu? = where are you going?
+* de ke loka te andu? = where are you going?
-* de ke loka ti venu? = where are you coming from?
+* de ke loka te venu? = where are you coming from?
-* de ke loka ti seru? = where are you from?
+* de ke loka te seru? = where are you from?

 You can ask about location isomg `ubi` or time isomg `cud`:

 * es la loka ke te joku? = is the place you play?
-* es la tesa ke ze venu? = is the time they come?
+* es la tesa ke zu venu? = is the time they come?

 **expressions**